karakarakaraff/bloc-jams-angular/README.md

-## Bloc Frontend Project Starter
+## Bloc Jams

-A starter application for student projects in Bloc's [Frontend Web Development Course](https://www.bloc.io/frontend-development-bootcamp).
+Bloc Jams is a streaming music website that puts all of your favorite tunes in an easy-to-use library.

+This project was made for [Bloc's Web Development Program](https://www.bloc.io/).